exonum/exonum-doc/src/contributing.md

     Please refer to the [Git manual](https://git-scm.com/doc) for more information about Git.

+### Testing PRs Locally

+Every Exonum repository features test suite(s) and continuous integration (CI) via [Travis][travis], so any proposed changes are tested automatically.
+A successful CI build is a necessary (but not sufficient) condition for a PR to be accepted.

+It’s generally a good idea to test your PR locally;
+in particular, it helps get a successful CI build faster and with less hassle.
+Follow installation instructions from the repository and recreate test steps from `.travis.yml`; usually, they perform code linting (e.g., via [`clippy`][clippy]) and unit testing (e.g., `cargo test`), although some repositories may have more complicated tests.

+Patches that introduce new functionality should cover it with tests to assure code quality and prevent regression in the future.
+Bug fixes should also include tests to prove that the bug had existed and was fixed.
+Generally, more tests are always welcome.

 ### Pull Request Naming and Descriptions

 If a pull request is specifically not to be considered for merging (yet),